Search for a topic below, or jump to a section. Click any question to expand the answer.

 Referral Program

-If someone signs up for free using your referral link and then upgrades to a paid plan within 90 days, you receive additional credits based on their new tier — minus the 1 credit already earned for the free signup.
+If someone signs up for a free account using your referral link and then upgrades to a paid plan within 90 days, the upgrade counts as a paid conversion toward your next free year.

 Note: The 90-day attribution window ensures you get credit for referrals who take time to decide.